JaxGaussianProcesses/GPJax/README.md

 [subscribe to GPJax on CodeTriage](https://www.codetriage.com/jaxgaussianprocesses/gpjax).

 As a contributor to GPJax, you are expected to abide by our [code of conduct](docs/CODE_OF_CONDUCT.md).
-If you are feel that you have either experienced or witnessed behaviour that violates this standard, then we ask that you report any such behaviours though [this form](https://jaxgaussianprocesses.com/contact/) or reach out to one of the project's [_gardeners_](https://docs.jaxgaussianprocesses.com/GOVERNANCE/#roles).
+If you feel that you have either experienced or witnessed behaviour that violates this standard, then we ask that you report any such behaviours through [this form](https://jaxgaussianprocesses.com/contact/) or reach out to one of the project's [_gardeners_](https://docs.jaxgaussianprocesses.com/GOVERNANCE/#roles).

 Feel free to join our [Slack